 For an event organizer, the dashboard would be displayed in the default language that is English.

 Will my attendees be able to translate all my events?

-Currently, language translations are only supported for conferences.
+Language translations are supported both for the Meetup and Conference formats.
 However, in the coming months, we’ll bring this experience across all events and plans.

 Will everything inside my event be translated?

 We’ll only translate the Airmeet event platform and navigational cues throughout the event.

 If your conference name, description, session titles, etc., are in English, then these will continue to be displayed in English only.

 Will my event registration page be translated too?